Secret: 10,2 / Power and Struggle

 LESSON 10,2

-Power Struggle
+Power and Struggle

 Characterized by: Criticism, subgroups, alliances and interest pacts, before the majority unites around the winner.

-A LARGE GROUP EXPERIENCE
+A BIG GROUP EXPERIENCE

 The seminar was scheduled to start at 2:00 p.m.
 A crisis psychiatrist and a Gestalt therapist, who were also lecturers, were part of the plan.
 However, we said nothing in advance.
 We only informed participants that the seminar would start exactly on time in the conference room.